Goldenone2/Hamilton-s-Frog-GBS/SNP_calling.md

 ## Adapter trimming

-Trimming off adapters and removing reads shorter than 95bp with cutadapt.
+Trimming off adapters and removing reads shorter than 125p with cutadapt.
+We choose 125bp based on the our FastQC quality check, stacks requeires everything to be the same length: if we cut too high the we will loose too many loose reads after the adaptors are removed, but if we make it too low then for those (in our case ~90%) of reads with no adaptors will be shortened too much loosing information.
+Also, it's good for you to remeber Ilumina reads are only 150bp long.

 First on the sample files.
 The files with trimmed are the output files.
 Use `cutadapt --help` after loading the module to learn what all the parameters are: